ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 This is the specification for the GraphQL standard library of [Ballerina language](https://ballerina.io), which provides GraphQL server functionalities to produce GraphQL APIs.

 The GraphQL library specification has evolved and may continue to evolve in the future.
-Released versions of the specification can be found under the relevant GitHub tag.
+The released versions of the specification can be found under the relevant GitHub tag.

 If you have any feedback or suggestions about the library, start a discussion via a [GitHub issue](https://github.com/ballerina-platform/ballerina-standard-library/issues) or in the [Slack channel](https://ballerina.io/community/).
-Based on the outcome of the discussion, specification and implementation can be updated.
+Based on the outcome of the discussion, the specification and implementation can be updated.
 Community feedback is always welcome.
-Any accepted proposal which affects the specification is stored under `/docs/proposals`.
+Any accepted proposal, which affects the specification is stored under `/docs/proposals`.
 Proposals under discussion can be found with the label `type/proposal` in GitHub.

-Conforming implementation of the specification is released and included in the distribution.
+The conforming implementation of the specification is released and included in the distribution.
 Any deviation from the specification is considered a bug.

 # Contents